Two rigidity results for stable minimal hypersurfaces: Proof of Theorem

 \

 \

 \

 \begin{ackn} The first and the second authors are members of the {\em GNSAGA, Gruppo Nazionale per le Strutture Algebriche, Geometriche e le loro Applicazioni} of INdAM.
-The third author is member of {\em GNAMPA, Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni} of INdAM. \end{ackn}
+The third author is member of {\em GNAMPA, Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni} of INdAM.
+The authors thank Douglas Stryker for useful comments regarding Theorem \ref{t2}. \end{ackn}

 \

 \

 {\bf Data availability statement}